 CEC, is offers co-op members a cash discount of $800 when installed in homes with baseboard or wall heaters, or $1,000 when they install a ductless heat pump in an existing, single family home (site built or manufactured) with an electric furnace.
 You can view the full details of the Central Electric Coop incentives on their website.

-All the more reasons to get started today!
 Contact one of our four partners listed below to get started.

 Meet our Ductless Heat Pump Contractor Partners